QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 ## Validating our New Container using the QCrBox Frontend

-You can use the QCrBox web management front-end to check your new application container is working, once you [have it installed and running](https://github.com/QCrBox/QCrBoxFrontend).
+You can use the QCrBox web management front-end to check your new application container is working, once you have the front-end installed and running ([see the installation instructions here](https://github.com/QCrBox/QCrBoxFrontend)).

 First, let's check we have our server configured to run a test, and then upload a test CIF file to feed into our new container: